apache/beam/examples/notebooks/beam-ml/README.md

 ## Using The Notebooks

-These notebooks illustrate ways to use Apache Beam's RunInference transforms=, as well as different use cases for [ModelHandler](https://beam.apache.org/releases/pydoc/current/apache_beam.ml.inference.base.html#apache_beam.ml.inference.base.ModelHandler) implementations.
+These notebooks illustrate ways to use Apache Beam's RunInference transforms, as well as different use cases for [ModelHandler](https://beam.apache.org/releases/pydoc/current/apache_beam.ml.inference.base.html#apache_beam.ml.inference.base.ModelHandler) implementations.
 Beam comes with multiple ModelHandler implementations.

 ### Loading the Notebooks

 1. To get started quickly with notebooks, use [Colab](https://colab.sandbox.google.com/).
-2. In Colab, load the notebook from GitHub, for example:
+2. In Colab, open the notebook from GitHub using the notebook URL, for example:
 ```
 https://github.com/apache/beam/blob/master/examples/notebooks/beam-ml/run_inference_tensorflow.ipynb
 ```